 According to the National Stroke Association, death from stroke has gone down by over 30% in recent years.
 “Deaths from stroke are decreasing because of better preventive care.
 This includes earlier diagnosis and treatment of hypertension, hyperlipidemia, diabetes and atherosclerosis,” says Dr. Lewin.

 What can you do to help stroke prevention?

 There are some stroke risk factors you cannot control, such as being over age 55, your race and having a family history of stroke.
 Other risk factors are influenced by lifestyle choices that you make.
 Here are six ways you can reduce your stroke risk:

 - Get preventive medical care.
 See your doctor regularly and know your blood pressure and cholesterol numbers.
+A portable blood pressure monitor allows you to monitor your blood pressure at home.
 If you have diabetes make sure you keep it under control.
 Take all your medications as directed and ask your doctor if taking low doses of aspirin could help you.

 - Eat healthy.
 Choose foods that are low in saturated fats and cholesterol.
 Include plenty of fiber, fruits and vegetables.
 Limit your salt intake.

 - Maintain a healthy weight.
 Being overweight increases you risk of stroke.
 Ask your doctor to calculate your body mass index (BMI), which will tell you if you are in a healthy range.